flexera-public/policy_templates/tools/cloudformation-template/README.md

   - At bottom, under **Capabilities**, check the box next to `I acknowledge that AWS CloudFormation might create IAM resources with custom names` and click **Submit** button to create the StackSet

-    This acknowledgement is required because AWS CloudFormation will create an IAM Role and an IAM Policy (as expected).
+    This acknowledgment is required because AWS CloudFormation will create an IAM Role and an IAM Policy (as expected).

   - Allow Stack instances to deploy and get to *"Current"* Status.
 If any fail, you can review the details of the failed Stack instances and take action as needed.